input-output-hk/peras-design/docs/reports/tech-report-1.md

 ## Peras workshop

-A follow-up from the  [Peras workshop in Edinburgh](https://docs.google.com/document/d/1dv796m2Fc7WH38DNmGc68WOXnqtxj7F30o-kGzM4zKA/edit) which happened in October 2023 was to define a set of questions and experiments to be conducted in order to better understand the properties of the Peras protocol, along with an assessment of the protocol's _Software readiness level_.
+A follow-up from the  [Peras workshop in Edinburgh](https://docs.google.com/document/d/1dv796m2Fc7WH38DNmGc68WOXnqtxj7F30o-kGzM4zKA/edit) which happened in October 2023 was to define a set of questions and experiments to be conducted in order to better understand the properties of the Peras protocol, along with an assessment of the protocol's _Software readiness level_ (SRL).
 The following sections recall the questions that were raised during the workshop, providing or pointing to some answers, and the SRL assessment along with a comparison with current estimated SRL.

 ### Questions about Peras